DataAstrologer/DataScience/3. Data Analysis with Python/README.md

 The folders above contain the following analysis:

-**Census Data Analysis** - This folder contains data analysis and predictive model building for the census dataset from the **UCI Machine Learning Repository** (https://archive.ics.uci.edu/ml/datasets/Adult).
-Using census data, it is determined if a person makes above $50k per year based on various attributes.
-Visit the folder to check out my work.
+**Census Data Analysis** - Census Data Analysis involves building of a predictive model based on information from the Census bureau database of 1994 in order to **predict whether a person makes over $50000** a year.
+Various demographic attributes about the population such as the age, education, country, etc. have been provided in the data set to help model the income distribution.
+For more information on the dataset, please visit the link: https://archive.ics.uci.edu/ml/datasets/Census+Income

 **Video Content Analysis** -